 The downsides of CaféMom are similar to other social network Web sites, and sometimes more pronounced.
 While the site's privacy features and Terms of Service create some level of security, you still need to be cautious about your personal safety while online.
 Plus, as a mom, you need to be aware of any risks in posting photos and information about your kids.
 Because CaféMom members could provide false or anonymous information, that awareness extends to meeting your new online friends in an offline setting.
 For moms and moms-to-be, though, the benefits of finding friends and sharing advice typically far outweighs these risks.

-For more about social networking sites and related topics, take a look at the links on the next page.
+For more about social networking sites and related topics, take a look at the links below.